 5.2 Each submission will be reviewed by at least two peer-reviewers external to the Facultad de Odontología, Universidad de Concepción.

 5.3 Reviewers may suggest rejection, minor changes, major changes or acceptance.
 Reviewers’ comments will be submitted alongside the editorial decision.
-For minor changes, the manuscript will be accepted once it includes the requested changes, with no need for new reviewers.
+For minor changes, the manuscript will be accepted once it includes the requested changes, with no need for new reviews.
 For major changes, the modified manuscript will be evaluated by one of the initial reviewers in order to maintain the consistency and fluidity of the process.
 Rejection is definitive and resubmission is not allowed.

 5.5 Accepted papers will be published online in the “Early View” section at the website, http://www.joralres.com, and included in the first available issue according to the needs of the Journal.
-The dates of receipt, review, acceptance and online publication will be printed on the first page of each paper when published.
+The dates of receipt, review and online publication will be printed on the first page of each paper when published.